adamwathan/eloquent-oauth/readme.md

 ## Supported Providers

 - Facebook
-- Github
+- GitHub
 - Google
 - LinkedIn

-*The package is still in it's early infancy obviously.
-Support will be added for other providers as time goes on.*
+>The package is still in it's early infancy obviously.
+Support will be added for other providers as time goes on.

+>Feel free to open an issue if you would like support for a particular provider, or even better, submit a pull request.

 ## Installation